 Estate administration includes the succession or probate process as well as non-probate transfers of the deceased’s assets.
-Individual state laws direct the probate court how to distribute the deceased’s estate.
+Individual state laws direct the probate court on how to distribute the deceased’s estate.
 State laws and procedures vary greatly, so it is important to consult a firm with expertise in this area of the law to ensure that the deceased’s assets are distributed correctly.

 No matter how well a will or other estate planning device is prepared, the succession process does not always proceed without conflict.
-The attorneys at Stephenson, Chávarri & Lambert, LLC, have the necessary combination of succession law knowledge and litigation skills to provide knowledgeable and aggressive representation of interested parties in a will contest, trust litigation or other probate litigation matter.
+The attorneys at Stephenson, Chávarri & Dawson, LLC, have the necessary combination of succession law knowledge and litigation skills to provide knowledgeable and aggressive representation of interested parties in a will contest, trust litigation or other probate litigation matter.